-My argument is that translated works do correlate in at least two ways:

-- (a) in the way their source texts are selected by the target literature, the principles of selection never being uncorrelatable with the home co-systems of the target literature (to put it in the most cautious way); and - (b) in the way they adopt specific norms, behaviours and policies-in short, in their use of the literary repertoire-which results from their relations with the other home co-systems.
+My argument is that translated works do correlate in at least two ways: (a) in the way their source texts are selected by the target literature, the principles of selection never being uncorrelatable with the home co-systems of the target literature (to put it in the most cautious way); and (b) in the way they adopt specific norms, behaviors, and policies-in short, in their use of the literary repertoire-which results from their relations with the other home co-systems.
 These are not confined to the linguistic level only, but are manifest on any selection level as well.
 Thus, translated literature may possess a repertoire of its own, which to a certain extent could even be exclusive to it.
-(As regards translation-specific items of the lexical level see e.g. Toury 1985; in press).
+(See Toury 1985 and 1985a.)

 It seems that these points make it not only justifiable to talk about translated literature, but rather imperative to do so.
-I cannot see how any scholarly effort to describe and explain the behaviour of the literary polysystem in synchrony and diachrony can advance in an adequate way if that is not admitted.
+I cannot see how any scholarly effort to describe and explain the behavior of the literary polysystem in synchrony and diachrony can advance in an adequate way if that is not recognized.
 In other words, I conceive of translated literature not only as an integral system within any literary polysystem, but as a most active system within it.
-What is, however, its position within it, and how is this position connected with the nature of its overall repertoire?
+But what is its position within the polysystem, and how is this position connected with the nature of its overall repertoire?
 One would be tempted to deduce from the peripheral position of translated literature in the study of literature that it also permanently occupies a peripheral position in the literary polysystem, but this is by no means the case.
 Whether translated literature becomes central or peripheral, and whether this position is connected with innovatory ("primary") or conservatory ("secondary") repertoires, depends on the specific constellation of the polysystem under study.